SteelSavant/deck-ds/README.md

 | Citra        | ✅       | ☑️        | ➖               | ☑️                    | ❌
 | MelonDS      | ✅       | ☑️        | ➖               | ☑️                    | ❌

+- ✅ : Supported
+- ☑️  : If it exists, should work if the emulator settings location is configured
+- 🚧 : Planned/In-Progress
+- ❌ : Not Supported/Not Planned

 ### Configuration